AltaArts/Gimp_Integration--Prism-Plugin/README.md

 - Gimp 2 versions are supported.
 Gimp 3 (2.99) support will be added in the future.
 - Prism and Gimp communicate through a socket.
 The port listed in the Gimp tab in Prism's DCC settings must be available, and any anti-virus must allow the port to be used.

+- Sluggish

+- Logging in Gimp is somewhat trickey,

+- EXR 32 bit zip compression only